-Ecrion is committed to help deliver great experiences that makes it easy for an organization to differentiate in the eyes of their customers.
+Ecrion is committed to help deliver great experiences that make it easy for an organization to differentiate in the eyes of their customers.
 In the latest version of our platform, Apps and Digital Experiences are part of this effort, providing an authentic “Ecrion blend” of knowledge, timely execution and personalization.
-The end-result is a big boost in customer engagement with a relatively low cost of implementation.
+The end result is a big boost in customer engagement with a relatively low cost of implementation.

 Long term planning has started to take root in many organizations.
 The scope of customer engagement has broadened as well, and we are now looking at the customer journey not only through the lens of marketing but expanding the perspective to include operations and business development.
 Many companies are now hiring dedicated Customer Engagement Managers.
 They are tasked to plan and execute strategies that cultivate and manage customer engagement, promote customer success and provide strategic recommendations.

 The new release of the Ecrion platform provides new tools that help them orchestrate engagement as well as define success metrics and key performance indicators.
 We are also working to provide executive reports that track progress against these goals.